Nununuru/Subathon-Timer-for-Streamelements/README.md

 ### Command Settings
 - `Command Word (case insensitive)`: Which word to use for commands (default: `!timer`).
 You do not need any special chars in the beginning, but it is recommended.
-- `Additionally enable commands for mods`: Disable this if you do not want your mods to be able to use the commands (in that case only the streamer can use them).

 #### How to
 Start each command with the command word you set followed by the argument (`!timer <argument>`).
 Here are all possible arguments: